-- Lemon….I know it’s not traditional but I like the bright, fresh flavor lemon zest gives the pesto….and it helps keep the color vibrant and green by preventing oxidation.
+- Lemon….I know it’s not traditional but I like the bright, fresh flavor lemon zest and a squeeze of lemon juice give the pesto….and it helps keep the green color vibrant by preventing oxidation.

 - Process in batches….I do half the ingredients in the food processor and process until very finely chopped….almost paste like, THEN I add the remaining ingredients to the processor and pulse so there are larger pieces of ingredients thought out the sauce.
 Bigger pieces means BIGGER flavor!

-I love to use the very Best Basil Pesto in soooo many recipes like this super easy Caprese Tortellini Salad and this AHHHMAZING Grilled Chicken recipe.
+I love to use the Basil Pesto sauce in soooo many recipes like this super easy Caprese Tortellini Salad and this AHHHMAZING Grilled Chicken recipe.
 It’s so totally easy and extra cheesy….a big hit with the kids!

 Want to see what else we have NOT growing in our garden…..check us out on Instagram!